Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Note that it is important, as defined in MPEG CMAF that different CMAF Tracks have the same starting time sharing an implicit timeline.
-A stream becoming available late needs to be synchronized and time alligned with other streams ingested avoiding missallignment and other issues.
+A stream becoming available late needs to be synchronized and time aligned with other streams ingested avoiding missalignment and other issues.

-Diagram 8: [=CMAF Track=] synchronisation:
+Diagram 8: [=CMAF Track=] synchronization:

    <figure>
 	  <img src="Images/Diagram9.png" />